Algebraic concordance order of almost classical knots: Calculations Examples

-It is an open question whether or not the concordance group $\mathscr{VC}$ of long virtual knots contains any non-classical torsion.
-According to the symmetry data in Green's table, 6.85091 is equivalent to both its mirror images and their inverses \cite{green}.
-Since $\pi^+(A^+,A^-) \not\sim \pi^-(A^+,A^-)$, Proposition \ref{prop_g_in_eqlzr} implies that there is a Seifert surface for 6.85091 that is not virtually concordant to a Seifert surface of a classical knot.
-This suggests that there is a choice of base point for 6.85091 such that the resulting long virtual knot is not concordant to any classical knot.
+Since $A^+$ and $A^-$ have different orders in $\mathscr{VG}^{\mathbb{Q}}$, it follows from Proposition \ref{prop_g_in_eqlzr}, that $(A^+,A^-)$ cannot be algebraically concordant to a Seifert couple of a classical knot in $S^3$.
+It is also known that $6.85091$ is not concordant to a classical knot, since it has graded genus $1$ \cite{bcg1}.
+Thus, 6.85091 is an almost classical knot that is not concordant to a classical knot, admits a Seifert couple $(A^+,A^-)$ that is not algebraically concordant to a classical Seifert couple, and $A^+$ is of order $2$ in $\mathscr{VG}^{\mathbb{Q}}$.
+According to the symmetry data in Green's table \cite{green}, 6.85091 is equivalent to both its mirror images and their inverses.
+This suggests that there is a choice of base point for 6.85091 such that the resulting long virtual knot is not concordant to any classical knot but has finite order in the long virtual knot concordance group.
 We state this as a conjecture.

 \begin{conjecture} The almost classical knot 6.85091 is the closure of a long virtual knot $\upsilon$ that has order 2 in $\mathscr{VC}$ and is not concordant to a classical knot. \end{conjecture}